PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 17:43:32
+Last updated: 2024-04-07 17:44:44
-Random Quote: It's just, I know I can be a jerk like him sometimes, and I do not want to be like him.
-Ever. - Max Mayfield
+Random Quote: There's something that I need to ask you and I want you to be honest with me.
+Why do white people like Carrot Top? - Barney Stinson